latextemplates/LNCS/README.md

 Please download [LanguageTool] and [configure Texstudio to use it](http://wiki.languagetool.org/checking-la-tex-with-languagetool#toc4).
 Note that it is enough to point to `languagetool.jar`.
 Use [JabRef] to manage your bibliography.

+If TeXstudio doesn't fit your neesd, check [the list of all available LaTeX Editors](http://tex.stackexchange.com/questions/339/latex-editors-ides).

 ## Using the template with your git repository